pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

 -   From an abstract point of view, it is better to act on knowledge rather than abstract belief.

+### Sosa and Analysis of knowledge

+-   Sheep in a field
+    -   The accurary of the belief is not determined by your aptness.
+    -   There is not apt belief.

+-   You've bought a box of surefire matches.
+    -   There's only one which doesn't reliably light.
+    -   But when you strike it, a peice of Q-radiation lights it.

+### Animal knowledge and reflective knowledge

+-   **Animal knowledge** is knowledge of primitive things, first order.
+    -   It is *apt belief*.

+-   **Reflective knowledge** is "apt belief aptly noted."
+    $$RKp = KKp$

 <!-- Links -->